Sultamicillin

 Sultamicillin, sold under the brand name Unasyn among others, is an oral form of the penicillin antibiotic combination ampicillin/sulbactam.
 It is used for the treatment of bacterial infections of the upper and lower respiratory tract, the kidneys and urinary tract, skin and soft tissues, among other organs.
-It contains esterified ampicillin and sulbactam.
+More specifically, it is an ester codrug of ampicillin and sulbactam.

 Sultamicillin is better absorbed from the gut than ampicillin/sulbactam, decreasing the chances of diarrhea and dysentery.
 The inclusion of sulbactam extends ampicillin's spectrum of action to beta-lactamase producing strains of bacteria.
 Oral sulbactam with the intravenous form provides a regimen of continuous sulbactam therapy throughout the treatment, resulting in better clinical results.

 It was patented in 1979 and approved for medical use in 1987.